thongtr-dev/related-post-slider-block/readme.txt

 = Can I have different number of posts per slide for each device(desktop, tablet, mobile)?  =

-Yes, you can define the number of posts per slide (min is 1 and max is 4) for up to 3 device breakpoints, in this case: desktop, tablet and mobile.
+Yes, you can define the number of posts per slide (min is 1 and max is 4) for up to 3 device breakpoints, which are desktop, tablet and mobile.

 = Can I edit the breakpoints? =